jklsnt/taproot3/src/mathematics/workshops/KBxSizesOfInfinity.md

 $2 \mathbb{Z}$ as the set of all things in Z that are divisible by two (ie. we are just multiplying it by two)

+can think of real numbers as "adding all the grout" into